ASFHyP3/hyp3-docs/docs/index.md

 Found a bug?
 Want to request a feature?
 [open an issue](https://github.com/ASFHyP3/ASFHyP3/issues/new)

 General questions?
-Suggstions?
+Suggestions?
 Or just want to talk to the team?
 [chat with us on gitter](https://gitter.im/ASFHyP3/community)